 I remember my very first venture 20 odd years ago during the days of the dot-com boom.
 We were a team of professionals working on a Human-Computer Interaction project using AI.
 Today this has evolved into the UX industry.
 We all had day jobs and were working on this project in the evenings and weekends.

 These were the days when Google as we know today was just taking off.
 The internet was a new frontier just like in Star Trek.
 To a lot of people, it might as well have been a mission to Mars!
 Domain name hoarding was big business.
 Most global brands were classed as bricks and we were building the clicks to compete against them.

 In those days, no one quite understood what VCs were looking for – not much change there!
 Not many VCs actually existed.
 A business plan structure was something unique to each investor.
 Business Incubation was a myth.
 We used to attend First Tuesday networking events to meet but more importantly learn from others in the same space.

 This was an age when business as a discipline was still in its infancy.
 Some of us studied it, but most didn’t.
-So, simple things like bookkeeping, cash flows and calculating cash churns was a big deal.
+So, simple things like bookkeeping, cash flows, and calculating cash churns were a big deal.

 About the Author